ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/to-ruby-from-python/index.md

   statement).
 You can reset a variable to `nil`, allowing the old contents to be garbage collected, but the variable will remain in the symbol table as long as it is in scope.
+* The `yield` keyword behaves differently.
+In Python it will return execution to the scope outside the function's invocation.
+External code is responsible for resuming the function.
+In Ruby `yield` will execute another function that has been passed as the final argument, then immediately resume.
+* Python supports just one kind of anonymous functions, lambdas, while Ruby contains blocks, Procs, and lambdas.